Azidalus/Demand-Forecasting-Web-app/README.md

 Many companies are interested in demand forecasting to have appropriate levels of products in stock.
 This project aims to develop a web-application where demand planners can upload their historical sales data of a product and receive demand forecast.
 The app features various forecasting models and .

 ## How to use
+Go to [link]
-1. Upload your historical sales data as a CSV file
+1. Upload your historical sales data as a CSV file or use a demo file
 2. Specify parameters you want (e.g. forecast horizon)
+3. Get predictions!

 ## Backend architecture
 AWS cloud \